Buying by negotiation

 Read more about the sale and purchase agreement here.

-You can choose to make either an unconditional or conditional offer on the property:
+You can choose to make an unconditional or a conditional offer on the property:

 - An unconditional offer means you do not require any conditions to be met before buying the property.
 This is sometimes known as a cash offer.

 - A conditional offer means you have conditions that you want met before you agree to buy the property.

-If you make a conditional offer, the real estate agent will negotiate on behalf of the seller.
+If you make a conditional offer, the real estate agent may negotiate on behalf of the seller or facilitate a negotiation between you and the seller.
 Conditions could include making your offer subject to a favourable building inspection or a valuation, confirming your financial arrangements, or selling your own property.

 The seller can also attach conditions to the sale, for example, changing the settlement date, or specifying the details of the chattels that come with the house.